yuktheswar19/German-/course/Greetings.md

 **nicht so gut** - Not so good

-## Formal and informal ways to say someone how you are doing in return , when they ask you how you are doing :
+## Formal and informal ways to say someone how they are doing in  return , when they ask you how you are doing :

 **Und dir** - How about you ? - (informal)